 - close friends

-- institutions, such as a school or place of worship
+- favorite charities, such as a school or place of worship

 How to add or change a contingent beneficiary

-In many cases, you're prompted to choose primary and contingent beneficiaries when you open an account or buy a life insurance policy.
-Generally, you'll be prompted to provide some identifying information for your primary and/or contingent beneficiary, which could include their full legal name, date of birth, relationship to you, Social Security number or tax ID, address, email, or phone number.
+In many cases, you're prompted to choose primary and contingent beneficiaries when you open an investment account or buy a life insurance policy or annuity contract.
+Generally, you'll be prompted to provide some identifying information for your primary and/or contingent beneficiary that could include their full legal name, date of birth, relationship to you, Social Security number or tax ID, address, email, and/or phone number.

 Major life changes are a good time to revisit your list of beneficiaries.
 You might revisit your beneficiaries when:

-- You begin or end a long-term partnership, such as getting married or divorced
+- You begin or end a long-term partnership, for example, when you get married or divorced

 - You add children to your family